grafana/agent/docs/getting-started/_index.md

 with the Grafana Agent Operator, please refer to the Operator-specific [documentation](../operator/).

-Currently, there are six ways to install the agent:
+Currently, there are seven ways to install the agent:

 - Use our Docker container
 - Use the Kubernetes manifests directly